EntelectChallenge/2017-Battleships/README.md

 1. For killing the enemy player you will be awarded an additional 100 points.

 ## Release Notes

+### Version 1.0.2 - 21 May 2017
+Change Log:

+1. Improved support for Golang bots.
+2. Fixed a bug where the game engine would continue with the match if a bot fails to write a place file.
+3. Fixed a bug where ships could not be placed on the border of the map in an easternly or nothernly direction.
+4. Minor updates to ensure the game engine runs correctly on the tournament server.

 ### Version 1.0.1 - 04 May 2017
 Change Log: